 How much water do you use per day?

-How much water does a person use on average per day, what does that cost and how can you save on it?
-We looked it up for you.
+How much water does a person in the Netherlands use on average per day, what does it cost and how can you save on it?
+We looked into it.

 Dutchman uses 128 liters of water per day

 In the Netherlands we use an average of 128.1 liters of drinking water per person per day, but we only drink 2% of that!
-This was calculated by CBS on behalf of Vewin.
+CBS calculated this on behalf of Vewin.
 Showering (46.2 liters per person per day) and flushing the toilet (30.2 liters) require the most water.

 Because the figures over the years have not been measured in exactly the same way, it is difficult to draw conclusions.
 However, it seems that after an earlier decline, we have started to use more water again, possibly also because of the droughts.
 On average, 0.9 liters per day would be for outdoor use.